fatiando/2023-egu-gd-blogpost/blogpost.md

 tesseroids.](figs/terrain-correction-south-america.png)

-[Harmonica][harmonica] offers classes to interpolate gravity and magnetic data through the _equivalent sources technique_, a methods that relies on the non-uniqueness of potential fields.
+[Harmonica][harmonica] offers classes to interpolate gravity and magnetic data through the _equivalent sources technique_, a method that relies on the non-uniqueness of potential fields.
 It consists in defining a set of synthetic sources and adjust their masses so they generate the same gravitational field as the observed one.
 Once we define them, we can use them